Welcome! I am a Postdoc in the Department of International Economics, Governance, and Business (EGB) at Copenhagen Business School.

 I study political institutions and political economy, with a focus on the role of interest groups in policymaking.
-I primarily develop formal models to study how political and institutional frictions affect strategic incentives of policymaking actors, including interest groups, parties, and legislators.
+In my research, I primarily develop applied formal models to study how political and institutional frictions affect strategic incentives of policymaking actors, including interest groups, parties, and legislators.

 Prior to graduate school, I was a Policy Economist (trainee) in the Ministry of Economic Affairs and Climate Policy of the Netherlands.